kgrid/ActivatorManual/execution_checklist.md

 # Execution Checklist

-1. Find the knowledge objects Ark ID.
-The Ark ID can be found on ObjectTeller.
+1. Find the knowledge objects ArkID.
+The ArkID can be found on ObjectTeller.
 2. Using REST API commands, put knowledge object on shelf.
 3. Using REST API, check if the object is on the shelf.
 4. Add body (input parameters).